mrezak/removePLI/README.md

 Power-line-interference-canceller
 =================================

-The source code of a proposed algorithm to remove power line interference in bio-medical signals (Intracortical, ECoG, EEG, ECG (EKG), EMG)
+The source code of a proposed algorithm for removal of power line interference from bio-medical signals (Intracortical, ECoG, EEG, ECG (EKG), EMG)

 The provided MATLAB .m file is the implementation of the proposed algorithm in Mohammad Reza Keshtkaran and Zhi Yang, "Power Line Interference Cancellation in Neural Recording", Submitted to Journal of Neural Engineering, 8/2013.